EastonArcher/Python-Machine-Learning/README.md

 #### How to Use
   1. Ensure you have the required dependencies installed (pandas and scikit-learn).
   2. Run the script MusicRecommendationMachineLearning.py.
+  3. Explore the generated decision tree in the music-recommender.dot file.

 ### Video Game Sales Predictor